UniMath/agda-unimath/src/elementary-number-theory/strict-inequality-natural-numbers.lagda.md

-# Strict inequality on natural numbers
+# Strict inequality on the natural numbers

 ```agda
 module elementary-number-theory.strict-inequality-natural-numbers where